FuriousYETI/Automatic-Time-Table-Generation-Hello-World-/README.md

-Automated Time-Table Scheduling for IIIT Dharwad Introduction
+# Automated Time-Table Scheduling for IIIT Dharwad
+# Introduction

-Creating and maintaining a timetable at IIIT Dharwad is a complex scheduling task.
+- Creating and maintaining a timetable at IIIT Dharwad is a complex scheduling task.
 The existing manual, slot-based method using spreadsheets or PDFs is rigid, error-prone, and time-consuming.

-This project aims to automate timetable generation using intelligent scheduling algorithms to ensure optimized, conflict-free, and dynamic timetables.
+- This project aims to automate timetable generation using intelligent scheduling algorithms to ensure optimized, conflict-free, and dynamic timetables.
 The system will also integrate with Google Calendar and support additional modules such as exam scheduling and seating arrangements.

-Objectives
+# Objectives

-Generate conflict-free and optimized timetables while respecting academic and administrative constraints.
+- Generate conflict-free and optimized timetables while respecting academic and administrative constraints.

-Provide real-time updates and cross-platform accessibility.
+- Provide real-time updates and cross-platform accessibility.

-Integrate with Google Calendar for synchronization and reminders.
+- Integrate with Google Calendar for synchronization and reminders.

-Support rescheduling during faculty absence, holidays, or weather disruptions.
+- Support rescheduling during faculty absence, holidays, or weather disruptions.

-Extend functionality to exam timetable generation and seating arrangements.
+- Extend functionality to exam timetable generation and seating arrangements.

-Features
+# Features
-Availability Tracking
+## Availability Tracking

 Tracks availability for:

-Professors
+- Professors

-Classrooms
+- Classrooms

-Laboratories
+- Laboratories

-Student batches
+- Student batches

-Input Support
+## Input Support

 Accepts details such as:

-Course code and name
+- Course code and name

-LTPSC structure
+- LTPSC structure

-Instructor information
+- Instructor information

-Semester and department
+- Semester and department

-Rules Enforced
+## Rules Enforced

-One lecture per course per day
+- One lecture per course per day

-Fixed lunch and refresh breaks
+- Fixed lunch and refresh breaks

-Minimum three-hour gap between classes for faculty
+- Minimum three-hour gap between classes for faculty

-Labs scheduled on the same day as corresponding lectures
+- Labs scheduled on the same day as corresponding lectures

-Dynamic rescheduling for half-semester vs. full-semester courses
+- Dynamic rescheduling for half-semester vs. full-semester courses

-Color-Coded Timetable
+## Color-Coded Timetable

-Core Courses – Green
+- Core Courses – Green

-Labs – Blue
+- Labs – Blue

-Electives – Orange
+- Electives – Orange

-Exam Module

-Generates conflict-free exam schedules

-Creates seating charts and invigilator duty lists

-Produces hall tickets for students
+# Future Enhancements

+- Web-based dashboard for admin and faculty access

+- AI-based optimization to minimize scheduling conflicts

+- Integration with attendance and academic performance systems

-Team Members
+# Team Members
 Name	Roll Number
-Nihal Singh	24BCS085
+- Nihal Singh	24BCS085
-Nirbhay Kumar	24BCS089
+- Nirbhay Kumar	24BCS089
-Nischay R Gowda	24BCS090
+- Nischay R Gowda	24BCS090
-V Maruthi	24BCS159
+- V Maruthi	24BCS159
-Future Enhancements

-Web-based dashboard for admin and faculty access

-AI-based optimization to minimize scheduling conflicts

-Integration with attendance and academic performance systems